11 Restaurant Safety Procedures and Rules to Follow

 A consistent cleaning routine can keep your kitchen safe, organized, and up to standard.

-You can use a restaurant audit checklist to schedule cleaning tasks and ensure nothing important is missed.
-Common tasks include sanitizing high-touch surfaces, sweeping floors, and disinfecting food preparation areas.
+Use a restaurant audit checklist to schedule cleaning tasks and ensure nothing important is missed.
+Common tasks include sanitizing high-touch surfaces, sweeping floors, disinfecting food preparation areas, and wiping dining chairs and tables.

 Always check behind kitchen equipment and other hard-to-see spots where grease and debris build up.
-You should also clean spills immediately to prevent slips and ensure safety.
+You should also clean spills immediately to prevent slips, ensure safety, and avoid bad smells.

-Posting the schedule and doing random checks can keep everyone accountable and your kitchen inspection-ready.
+Posting the cleaning schedule and doing random checks can keep everyone accountable and your kitchen inspection-ready.

-Improper food storage is one of the top reasons for health violations.
+Improper food storage is one of the leading causes of health violations.

 Label all food items with preparation dates, ingredient lists, and expiration dates.
 You can also use color-coded containers.
 Store raw meats away from ready-to-eat foods to prevent cross-contamination.